-All new students are required to take placement tests.
-Students who have completed an associate or bachelor's degree from an accredited community college or university may be exempt upon receipt of college transcripts.
-Applicants for nursing and other allied health programs may be required to complete placement tests regardless of degrees completed.
+Students who have an associate or bachelor's degree from an accredited community college or university may be exempt upon receipt of college transcripts.
+Visiting college students or transfer students may also be exempted upon receipt of college transcripts that validate satisfactory completion of prerequisites in reading, composition and mathematics.
+Also, SAT or ACT scores may exempt students from the Accuplacer assessment upon receipt of high school transcripts.
+Applicants for nursing and other allied health programs may be required to complete the Accuplacer regardless of degrees completed.

-New part-time students who do not plan on pursuing a degree or diploma are not required to take placement tests.
-However, placement tests are required prior to enrolling in mathematics or English courses and any course with a prerequisite of English 080.
-Furthermore, nondegree students are required to take placement tests after the completion of 12 credits in order to continue their enrollment.
-Visiting high school students are required to take placement tests.
+New part-time students who do not plan to pursue a degree or diploma are not required to take the Accuplacer.
+However, the assessment is required prior to enrolling in mathematics or English courses and any course with a prerequisite of RDG 080.
+Furthermore, students not seeking a degree are required to take the Accuplacer assessment after the completion of 12 credits in order to continue their enrollment.